CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

     make install
     ```

-11. Now that you have installed all dependencies, and you can install MemSurfer proper:
+11. Now that you have installed all dependencies, you can install MemSurfer proper:

     ```bash
     cd $MEM_HOME
     CC=`which gcc` CXX=`which g++` LDCXXSHARED="`which g++` -bundle -undefined dynamic_lookup" python setup.py install
     ```

-## Testing the installation
+## Testing the Installation

 You can test the installation via: